Best Compact Treadmill for Small Spaces – Introduction

 The 7 Best Foldable Treadmills for Small Spaces

-Not sure which compact treadmill to choose?
 Here are seven of the best models currently available!

 #1.
 Sunny Health & Fitness SF-T4400

-The Sunny Health & Fitness SF-T4400 is a lightweight, folding compact treadmill that’s ideal for small workout spaces.
+The Sunny Health & Fitness SF-T4400 is a lightweight, folding compact treadmill ideal for small workout spaces.

-It’s one of the most affordable treadmills but still boasts a maximum speed of 9MPH and a digital display monitor.
+It’s one of the most affordable treadmills but boasts a maximum speed of 9MPH and a digital display monitor.

 Pros: